|• Xeriscape Benefits

 Reduce the size of turf areas as much as possible, while retaining some turf for open space, functionality and visual appeal.
 When planting new turf, or reseeding existing lawns, ask at your garden center for water-saving species adapted to your area.

 For best results, select plants that are native to your region.

 ~ use drought-resistant plants.
 In general, these plants have leaves which are small, thick, glossy, silver-grey or fuzzy - all characteristics which help them save water.

 ~ select plants for their ultimate size.
 This reduces pruning maintenance.

 ~ for hot, dry areas with south and west exposure, use plants which need only a minimum of water.
 Along north and east-facing slopes and walls, choose plants that like more moisture.
 Most importantly, don't mix plants with high- and low-watering needs in the same planting area.
-Sunlight calculators are available which help you determine the ideal planting locations for your landscape layout.

 ~ trees help to reduce evaporation by blocking wind and shading the soil.

 Cover the soil's surface around plants with a mulch, such as leaves, coarse compost, pine needles, wood chips, bark or gravel.
 Mulch helps retain soil moisture and temperature, prevent erosion and block out competing weeds.
 Organic mulch will slowly incorporate with the soil, and will need more applied, "top-dressed", from time to time.
 To be effective, mulch needs to be several inches thick.
 There should be no areas of bare soil.